MrMilitaryMech/RbxConnect/README.md

 # RbxConnect
-RbxConnect is a Roblox API CLI for Windows, Linux and MacOs It's intended to simplify complex actions with the API and speed up the development process
+RbxConnect is a Roblox API CLI for Windows, Linux and MacOS It's intended to simplify complex actions with the API and speed up the development process

 ## Why tho?